moorepants/learn-multibody-dynamics/energy.rst

-where :math:`m` is the body or particle's mass, :math:`g` is the acceleration due to gravity at the Earth's surface, and :math:`h(\bar{q}, t)` is the distance parallel to the gravitaional field direction of the particle or body with respect to an arbitrary reference.
+where :math:`m` is the body or particle's mass, :math:`g` is the acceleration due to gravity at the Earth's surface, and :math:`h(\bar{q}, t)` is the distance parallel to the gravitational field direction of the particle or body with respect to an arbitrary reference point.

 A linear spring generates a conservative force :math:`F=kx` between two points :math:`P` and :math:`Q` and its potential energy is: